37 Shopping Cart Abandonment Statistics To Know

-In 2022, shopping cart abandonment statistics show that approximately 71.4% of online shopping carts are abandoned (across the Americas) before purchase due to extra costs, complicated checkouts, and account creation requirements.
-This is a big deal, as it is popularly reported that ecommerce stores lose $18 billion in sales revenue each year because of cart abandonment.
+In 2022, shopping cart abandonment statistics show that approximately 70.63% of online shopping carts are abandoned (across the Americas) before purchase due to extra costs, complicated checkouts, and account creation requirements.

 Average Shopping Cart Abandonment Rates

-Around the world, the Asia Pacific region (APAC) has the highest cart abandonment rate at 80.72%, followed by Americas (71.4%), and Europe, Middle East, and Africa (EMEA) at 68.83%.
-Baymard Institute collected 46 different studies on online shopping cart abandonment and averaged it at a similar 69.8%.
+Around the world, the Asia Pacific region (APAC) has the highest cart abandonment rate at 78.89%, followed by Europe, Middle East, and Africa (EMEA) at 75.04%, and the Americas at 70.63%.
+The same study averages the global rate at 71.42%.
+Baymard Institute collected 49 different studies on online shopping cart abandonment and averaged it at a similar 70.19%.

-According to SaleCycle, gift-giving events like Christmas and Black Friday sales contribute to lower abandonment rates and higher traffic volumes in November and December.
+While these metrics don’t represent statistical significance, it’s still important to consider gift-giving events like Black Friday or Cyber Monday sales can contribute to lower abandonment rates and higher traffic volumes.
 This indicates consumers want to complete their purchases before the sales expire.

-During the holidays, it’s important to add extra incentives to get shoppers to buy, such as guaranteed shipping or free gift wrapping.
+During the holidays, add incentives to get shoppers to buy, such as guaranteed shipping or free gift wrapping.
 Extra touches can be the difference between an abandoned cart and a closed deal.
 See our Black Friday and Cyber Monday strategies for more tips.

-The latest study by Baymard Institute shows that nearly 59% of cart abandonment rates are due to customers just browsing or not being ready to buy.
+The latest study by Baymard Institute shows that 47.8% of abandoned carts are due to customers just browsing or not being ready to buy.
+And according to one SaleCycle survey, just over a third of shoppers abandon a purchase because they were “just looking.”

-When you segment online shoppers who are not ready to buy and just identify other reasons for cart abandonment, 48% of customers cite extra costs as their primary reason for abandoning shopping carts, with shipping as a primary driver of those costs.
+When you segment online shoppers who are not ready to buy, 47% cited extra costs as their primary reason for abandoning shopping carts, with shipping as a primary driver of those costs, per Baymard.
+XP2 data found that the figure reaches 55%—with more than half of shoppers abandoning their carts due to unexpected fees, which include shipping costs.

 Free shipping, in fact, is the expected norm in modern-day shopping because of marketplaces like Amazon; almost 75% of consumers deem free shipping essential to making a purchase, according to Shopify’s Future of Retail 2022 report.

-However, it can be challenging for small businesses to absorb this cost even if offering free shipping is undoubtedly doable.
-Retail experts advise ecommerce retailers to bundle the shipping cost into the retail product price.
-And, if stores can’t lower costs, they suggest fully disclosing them on the product page.
+What You Can Do: It can be challenging for small businesses to absorb shipping costs even if offering free shipping is undoubtedly doable.
+A workaround here is to bundle the shipping cost into the retail product price.
+And, if you can’t lower costs, fully disclose them on your product pages so you would not run the risk of abandoned carts further.

 Customers are looking for convenience when shopping online.
 In fact, 83% of shoppers in a 2020 survey placed more importance on convenience than they did five years earlier.

-It is not surprising that in Baymard’s 2022 list of reasons customers abandon their carts, three convenience-related issues made the top five—long delivery timeframes, a complicated checkout process, and being required to create an account.
+It’s not surprising that in Baymard’s 2022 list of reasons customers abandon their carts, three convenience-related issues made the top five—long delivery timeframes, a complicated checkout process, and being required to create an account.
+According to XP2, 21% of online shoppers will completely abandon a site if it has a complicated or lengthy checkout process.

-7. 9 out of 10 shoppers will abandon a site if it is too slow
+8. 9 out of 10 shoppers will also abandon a site if it is too slow

-About 17% of shoppers have abandoned a cart because the checkout process is too long or convoluted.
-The average checkout flow has 11.8 form elements—that’s a whole lot of data input.
-According to Baymard, the ideal checkout has seven to eight form fields—about half what the average shopper has to go through.
+About 18% of shoppers have abandoned a cart because the checkout process is too long or convoluted.
+The average checkout flow is 5.2 steps and has 11.8 form elements—that’s a whole lot of data input.
+According to Baymard, the ideal checkout has seven to eight form fields.

 Did You Know?